Châlons-en-Champagne: Transport

-The Gare de Châlons-en-Champagne railway station is served by the TGV network with service to and from Paris Gare de l'Est. Other destinations are Reims, Saint-Dizier, Nancy, Bar-le-Duc and Verdun.
-Additionally, Châlons is connected with the Champagne-TGV station, near Reims, with high speed trains going to Lille, Nantes, Rennes and Paris-Charles de Gaulle Airport.
+Châlons-en-Champagne station is served by the TGV network with services to and from Paris's Gare de l'Est. Other destinations are Reims, Saint-Dizier, Nancy, Bar-le-Duc and Verdun.
+Additionally, Châlons is connected with Champagne-Ardenne TGV station, near Reims, with high-speed trains to Lille, Nantes, Rennes and Charles de Gaulle Airport.

 Châlons is located at the intersection of two major axes: